What are the best cycling jackets for men and women? We test the top jackets for braving the elements in 2026

-The best cycling jackets are a practical addition to your triathlon kit unless you live in a particularly warm and dry climate.
+The best cycling jackets are a practical addition to your triathlon kit along with running jackets unless you live in a particularly warm and dry climate.

-We’ve reviewed the best cycling jackets for men and women you can buy in 2025 to help you choose the right one for your riding.
-After reading the reviews, continue scrolling to our buyer’s guide to cycling jackets.
+We’ve reviewed the best cycling jackets for men and women you can buy in 2026 to help you choose the right one for your riding.
+After reading the reviews, continue scrolling to reach our buyer’s guide and top tips.

 220 Triathlon verdict